danieldrucker/Buddy-System-Malloc/README.md

 In this project, I created a library that implements the necessary calls to support heap memory allocation and deallocation for applications.
 I implemented my own versions of the standard malloc and free calls (as well as one other function), and use the “buddy algorithm” for managing the heap.

+Buddy System: The buddy memory allocation technique is a memory allocation algorithm that divides memory into partitions to try to satisfy a memory request as suitably as possible.
+This system makes use of splitting memory into halves to try to give a best-fit.

 void *malloc(size_t)
 ---------------------